Apply for a Snack Food Trading License in Dubai

 Imported and locally sourced packaged snack goods

-The licence permits trading activities including import, export, re-export, and wholesale distribution.
+The license permits trading activities including import, export, re-export, and wholesale distribution.
 It does not cover on-site food manufacturing or food service operations, which require separate activity classifications.

 Why Dubai South Business Hub Free Zone